 Services for members of the public

-Since July 2004, when the Public Access Rules came into effect, members of the public have been able to instruct a barrister directly instead of through a solicitor, usually reducing costs significantly.
+The Public Access Rules enable members of the public to instruct a barrister directly instead of through a solicitor, usually reducing costs significantly.
 The Public Access barristers at Staple Inn are able to provide advice, draft documents and appear in court.
 Our barristers will also always advise clients if they would benefit from the involvement of a solicitor in the preparation of their case and will help identify an appropriate firm or individual.

 Members of Chambers are available to accept instructions directly from members of the public in the following areas of law: